googlearchive/androidpay-quickstart/README.md

 `MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAE7ILxwCqeus7ZfI9nlxF6op9zyliPjHm35J14Mg4TQJFi8HCsTWqtVM5CDfijze8+rdmLvCBj3mNNnwcXZ47V9w==`

-Place this key into `app/src/main/res/values/ids.xml`
+Place this key into `app/src/main/java/com/google/android/gms/samples/wallet/Constants` as `CYBS_PUB_KEY`.

 This application is intended as an example of how to integrate with the CyberSource system.
 It is not endorsed by, affiliated with, or supported by CyberSource.